Get

 Border collie and nova scotia duck tolling retriever by the Brandenburg Gate in Berlin Germany

 How we relate to animals is often culturally determined, from the creatures we consider companions to what treatment we believe is acceptable.
-Dogs are popular companions worldwide; there are more than 900 million pet dogs worldwide, and at least 10 million reside in Germany.
+Dogs are popular companions worldwide; there are more than 900 million pet dogs worldwide, and over 10 million reside in Germany.

 Dogs are beloved animals in Germany, and the welcome they receive throughout German society largely reflects an attitude of inclusion in which dogs are considered family members.
 There are few places in Germany where dogs aren’t welcome.
 Most stores and outdoor spaces are happy for well-behaved dogs to come for a visit.

 Dogs often accompany their owners to cafes and restaurants, but most grocery stores prefer well-behaved four-footers to stay outside.
-While dogs are almost always welcome, there are also strong social expectations regarding good doggie behavior and socialization.
+While dogs are almost always welcome, Germany also has societal expectations regarding good doggie behavior and socialization.

 Dogs Can Go to Restaurants and Stores